Mystic is understood as everything related to mysticism. To the spiritual connection that individuals can develop with the extra-terrestrial.

 Thus, a mystical person can easily become the subject of different types of ridicule.
 That is because people fail to see that devotion or passion they feel to understand her as a person outside of normal.

-Other times, a person with a high degree of mysticism can be seen by many as an interesting example of life that proposes another way of approaching reality and that provides many meaningful ideas for it.
+Other times, a person with a high degree of mysticism is an interesting example of life that proposes another way of approaching reality and that provides many ideas for it.

 Mystics in the Christian religious tradition

-San Juan de la Cruz and Santa Teresa de Jesus were Spanish writers of the sixteenth century and both expressed deep spiritual concerns in their works.
+San Juan de la Cruz and Santa Teresa de Jesus were Spanish writers of the sixteenth century.
+Both expressed deep spiritual concerns in their works.
 In this sense, they sought union with God in their own soul.

 In mysticism it is intended that the human soul connect with the soul of God and that union is known as the unitive way.
 It should be noted that in the Christian tradition prayer is one of the paths used by mystics.